makerdao/community/governance-exercises/VoteWizard_poll_exercise_01/README.md

 	- Given the proposed 50 million DAI increase to the Spork Protocol D3M Debt Ceiling and the onboarding of the ABC token (which inherently carries risk even if it had been onboarded to Maker core in the past), both polls would be tagged as high-impact.

-	- In this case the tags would be the following:
+	- In this case, the tags would be the following:
 		- Poll 1: high-impact, risk-parameter, d3m, spork
 		- Poll 2: high-impact, collateral-onboard, risk-parameter, spork